ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 And what we've done:

-* Created a Dashboard showing status code over time
+* Created a Dashboard showing ingress status
 * Created a simple alert to let us know if we ever return non-200 error codes